InfluxGraph/influxgraph/README.rst

        # Values are standard logging levels - info, debug, warning, critical et al
        # Default is 'info'
        log_level: info
+       # (Optional) Memcache integration
+       memcache:
+           host: localhost
+	   # TTL for /metrics/find endpoint only.
+	   # TTL for /render endpoint is dynamic and based on data interval.
+	   # Eg for a 24hr query which would dynamically get a 1min interval, the TTL
+	   # is 1min.
+	   ttl: 900 # (optional)
        aggregation_functions:
            # Aggregation function for metric paths ending in 'metrics.*'
 	   # is 'nonNegativeDerivative'